catapillie/mer-proto/README.md

 ```
 Here, `@p` is of type `(bool, [2]i64, f64)`, because `p` is of type `&(bool, [2]i64, f64)`.

-If you have some value whose type starts with `&`, then you can dereference it.
+Generally, if you have some value whose type starts with `&`, then you can dereference it.

 #### "Pointers"
 *note: this is a bad name -- other considerations are "span" or "slice"... "pointer" is just off*